 Fortunately, for both sides, on June 3, 1863, officials recalled Hunter to Washington, where he served in several administrative capacities for the next year.

 On March 12, 1864, President Lincoln appointed Ulysses S. Grant as General-in-Chief of the Armies of the United States.
 Soon thereafter, Grant ordered Major General Franz Sigel to invade western Virginia’s Shenandoah Valley, which had served as the breadbasket for the Confederacy throughout the war.
 In May 1864, Sigel marched 9,000 to 10,000 soldiers into the valley, but his campaign was short-lived and ill-fated.

 Upon learning of Sigel’s advance from the north, Confederate Major General John C. Breckinridge cobbled together a force of approximately 4,000 men, including cadets from the Virginia Military Institute, to oppose the Yankee invaders.
 On May 15, 1864, the Rebels engaged Sigel’s army at New Market, Virginia.
 Despite being outnumbered, the Confederates drove the Federals from the field.

 After retreating to Strasburg, Virginia, army officials relieved Sigel of his command and replaced him with Hunter on May 19, 1864.
-Grant ordered Hunter to resume the offensive and to live off of the land and to use scorched earth tactics in the Shenandoah Valley.
+Grant ordered Hunter to resume the offensive, live off of the land, and use scorched-earth tactics in the Shenandoah Valley.
 On June 5 and 6, Hunter defeated a Confederate force commanded by Major General William E. “Grumble” Jones at the Battle of Piedmont.